HumanLearning2021/HumanLearningApp/summaries/sprint11.md

 ## Vial, Nicolas
 In this sprint, I simply wrote the KDoc for the dataset editing fragments and did some refactoring following the code review.
 I worked only 6 hours during this sprint counting the reviews because I was very busy with other projects.

 ## Overall Team: Lessons Learned
+This week the Team has done very well again.
+For the 3rd time we were able to merge all our pull requests.
+Good reactivtiy from everyone , this week went well with no major problems.